Sual: History

 Sual used to be a part of a town called San Isidro Labrador de Tobuang (now called Labrador).
-However Sual would separate from this town when an issue was decreed by the Spanish Governor General Rafael Maria de Aguilar.
+However, Sual would separate from this town when an issue was decreed by the Spanish Governor-General Rafael María de Aguilar y Ponce de León.

-In May 2019, Liseldo D.Q.
-Calugay, after a landslide victory, end the 15-year reign of the Arcinue clan.
 Naval Base Lingayen built a PT boat base at Sual in 1945.

+On November 18, 1986, Vice Mayor Fernando R. de la Cruz was assassinated in Barangay Paitan West by unknown gunmen while on his way home with two companions.
+De la Cruz was then the vice chairman of the Pangasinan chapter of the Bagong Alyansang Makabayan (Bayan) when the shooting took place.